tdrussell/qlora-pipe/README.md

 ## Changelog
 ### 2024-04-07
 - Removed the need for manually specifying cache directories for datasets.
-All dataset processing using the Huggingface Datasets library and takes advantage of the automatic caching that it provides.
+All dataset processing uses the Huggingface Datasets library and takes advantage of the automatic caching that it provides.
 - Added the ability to specify multiple datasets, with different ways to combine them. __This breaks the old config format for datasets.__ Refer to the example config for what it should look like now.